 Men dealing with divorce?
 Yes, that was me!

-Too embarrassed to tell them that the marriage was over I did my best to accept the apology and offered to convey their best wishes.
+Too embarrassed to tell them during my grieving cycle that the marriage was over I did my best to accept the apology and offered to convey their best wishes.
 I left early wondering how I would explain the situation to everyone later.

 So much of my language had changed during the years we had been together.
 I had to catch myself from saying, “we”.
 I had to re-learn to say, “I”.
 When you are thrown out of the married club you have to learn to speak singles speak again.